carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 > ## Solution
 >
 > There will be several near-identical entries in `Author`.
 For example, there is one entry for `Archdeacony of London`.
-This a misspellings of `Archdeaconry`.
+This a misspelling of `Archdeaconry`.
 We will see how to correct these
 > misspelled and mistyped entries in a later exercise.
 {: .solution}